How to Navigate MGM Grand: Layout, Directions, and Tips

 Hotel Elevators

-The Grand Tower has four separate elevator banks for four wings (Emerald, Sapphire, Gold, Hollywood).
-They're not interchangeable—if you're in Emerald, the Sapphire elevators won't reach your floor.
+The Grand Tower has four separate elevator banks, one per wing.
+They're not interchangeable—each bank only serves its own wing's floors.
 Look for signage with your specific wing name, not just "Hotel Elevators."
 From the casino floor, follow the overhead signs to your wing.
 Budget 3-5 minutes from the casino to your elevator bank, and another 2-3 to your room.

 Restaurants